kossidts/real-typeof/README.md

 ## Benchmark

+It will take a while to finish but it generate outputs on progress.
+As any benchmark the results are never accurate and every iteration will return different results.
+But if you are curious then run:

 ```bash
 npm run benchmark
 ```

-This might take a while to finish but generate outputs on progress.
-As any benchmark the results are never accurate and every iteration will return different result.

 ## License